Thieving maid served family food mixed with her urine and blood, gets jail

 As she had been to the bedroom while cleaning, the maid knew where the safe was.

-She watched her employer as she used her iPad to see what passcode she keyed in to unlock it.
-The maid then tried the same passcode on the safe.
+She watched as her employer keyed in a passcode to unlock her iPad.
+The maid then tried the same passcode to unlock the safe.
 She was successful.

 She stole cash from the safe on five occasions and had a woman help her remit the cash home to Indonesia.